-You could also give your employee our booklet Going Back to Work After Your Stem Cell Transplant.
+You could also give your employee our booklet for patients and their families Going back to work after your stem cell transplant.

 If you have any questions, or need more support, please get in touch with us at patientinfo@anthonynolan.org or call 0303 303 0303.